Calvary Kids Catechism

 Question 41: Since we are redeemed by grace, apart from works, what purpose do good works now serve?

 Yes.
-Jesus saved us so we would love doing good things for him, not to earn heaven, but because heaven is already ours.
+Jesus saved us so we would love doing good things for him, not to earn salvation, but because salvation is already ours.

 Question 42: Since we are redeemed by grace alone, through faith alone, where does this faith come from?